shan18/Flash/README.md

 You can perform inference on a trained model by using the **token** provided to you after submitting the training configuration on the training page.

 After submitting the token, you'll get a form where you can upload inputs to check the performance of your trained model.
 The inference page also provides you with the **results of the training process** by showing you the **accuracy** of the model **on validation set** as well as the **change in accuracy** during training.
+You are also given the option to **download the trained model weights** either in PyTorch or ONNX format.

 ![inference snapshots](media/inference_snapshots.png)